 Father: Amari Munenobu

 Siblings: Torayasu, Soshi Toratada

 Amari Torayasu served as a bushō during the Sengoku period.
 Torayasu was a multi-generational chief retainer of the Kai-Takeda clan.
-In the Edo period, he was named as one of the Twenty-Four Generals of the Takeda and, in the era of Takeda Nobutora, one of the Four Heavenly Kings of the Takeda.
+In the Edo period, he was named as one of the Twenty-Four Generals of the Takeda and, in the era of Takeda Nobutora, one of the Four Guardian Kings of the Takeda.